 We will define some generalized notation to simplify the estimation equations.
-Assume that we can measure the experience of Q insureds over two different experience periods.
-For each insured, i, we define $\mathbf{x}i$ , the relative cost ratio for the first period.
-For example, if we have 10 claims for 100 insureds, the average claim frequency is 10%.
-For an insured with one claim, $\mathbf{x}i=10$ .
-For an insured with no claims, $\mathbf{x}i=0$ .
-We define $\mathbf{y}i$ as the relative cost ratio for the second period.
-We also define $\mathbf{w}i$ as the weight that we will apply during the estimation process.
-We can think of $\mathbf{w}i$ as being the relative exposure of that insured to the total group of insureds.
-Some of the following equations will have a special meaning where the sum of the $\mathbf{w}i$ 's is 1.0.
+Assume that we can measure the experience of Qinsureds over two different experience periods.
+For each insured, i, we define $x_i$ , the relative cost ratio for the first period.
+For example, if we have 10 claims for 100 insureds, the average claim frequency is 0.1.
+For an insured with one claim, $x_i = 10$ .
+For an insured with no claims, $x_i = 0$ .
+We define $y_i$ as the relative cost ratio for the second period.
+We also define $w_i$ as the weight that we will apply during the estimation process.
+We can think of $w_i$ as being the relative exposure of that insured to the total group of insureds.
+Some of the following equations will have a special meaning where the sum of the $w_i$ is 1.0.

-Our preference is that the $x_i$ be defined in the same manner as A, the actual claim experience, that we are using in the modification factor formula.
+We want the $x_i$ to be defined in the same manner as A, the actual claim experience that we are using in the modification factor formula.
 We want to test the predictability of the actual experience.
-It is possible that different definitions of $x_i$ will give the same credibility parameters, such as $\beta$ .
-For example, rating based on reported counts might produce the same $\beta$ as rating based on CP5 counts.
+It is possible that different definitions of $x_i$ will give similar values for certain parameters, such as $\beta$ .
+For example, rating based on reported counts might produce the same value for $\beta_c$ as rating based on CP5 counts.
 We would expect the level of credibility to be different, however, since the reported count frequency will be much higher than the CP5 frequency.

 We can use any $y_i$ data to test the validity of the modification factor.
-Since, ideally, we want to test the actual cost of insured experience, our preference might be to use insured amounts for $y_i$ .
+Since, ideally, we want to test the actual cost of insured experience, our preference is to use insured amounts for $y_i$ .
 As we saw above, however, the variability in results likely will be much higher using amounts than counts.
-Thus using amounts may give too much weight to outliers and render the estimation process ineffective.
-Thus, normally we want the $x_i$ to reflect the definition of A and the $y_i$ to reflect the actual costs of insurance.
+Using amounts may give too much weight to outliers and render the estimation process ineffective.
+The $y_i$ using counts, however, may not be directly related to insurance costs.
+For example, the inherent claim size distribution might differ among insureds.

+Thus, we want the $x_i$ to reflect the definition of A and the $y_i$ to reflect the actual costs of insurance.
 We can make substitutions, if we understand the limitations that this might produce.